Murder of Grace Millane: Investigation

-Millane's parents became concerned after she did not reply to birthday wishes they sent her on 2 December 2018 and police started investigating after she was reported missing by her parents three days later.
-The hotel she was staying at reported that she did not go back to her room on the night of her disappearance.
-Police initially said that there was "no evidence of foul play", but later gathered evidence that she was "no longer alive".
+Millane's parents became concerned after she did not reply to birthday wishes they sent her on 2 December 2018.
+Police started investigating after she was reported missing by her parents three days later.
+The hostel she was staying at reported that she did not return to her room on the night of her disappearance.
+Police scanned Grace's social media profiles, and reached out to a recent commenter on her Facebook page, which was Jesse Kempson.
+Kempson was interviewed by Detective Sergeant Ewen Settle, as to his whereabouts on the Sunday after Grace's murder.
+His timelines were muddled, as he stated he wasn't awake until after 10am, but CCTV footage from the hotel showed him up and walking about at 8:14am with a suitcase.

 Police announced on 8 December that they were treating the case as a homicide investigation, and Kempson was subsequently charged with her murder.

 Millane's body was found on 9 December at around 4 pm, off Scenic Drive in the Waitākere Ranges around 19 km west of central Auckland.
 A post-mortem examination was done on 10 December.
 Further investigations of the area where Millane was found were carried out on 11 December.
 Police asked for the public's help in finding a shovel they believed was related to the inquiry.
 A shovel fitting the police description was found on 13 December.
 Police also requested public help tracing the movements of a rental car Kempson leased between 2 and 3 December.
 The car had subsequently been re-leased and was located on 8 December in Taupō, 275 km south of Auckland.